denisamirov/denisamirov/README.md

 ### Hi there 👋

 ### My name Denis
-- 💻 I am an automated systems engineer;
+💻 I am a Node.js developer;
-- 📖 I am interested in web development;
+📖 I specialize in backend development with a focus on Nest.js, Docker, and PostgreSQL;
-- 🎓 I'm also interested in energy.
-I made an automatic solar panel tracking system on Arduino and got a patent
+🎓 I'm also interested in energy.
+I created an automatic solar panel tracking system on Arduino and received a patent for it. 😊

 ---